davidagustin/authpractice/README.md

 # AuthPractice

-A modern Next.js 15 application with React 19, TypeScript, and Docker support, following trunk-based development methodology.
+A modern Next.js 15 application with React 19, TypeScript, and Docker support, deployed to Kubernetes using Helm.

 ## 🚀 Features